 Free Zone Tax · Dubai, UAE

 Many Dubai founders assume a free zone company automatically pays 0% corporate tax.
 It does not.
 The 0% rate only applies to a Qualifying Free Zone Person (QFZP) on its qualifying income.
 Miss one QFZP condition, or let your non-qualifying income breach the de minimis limit, and the entire company is taxed at 9% for that year — not just the offending slice.
 This guide sets out exactly what keeps your 0% rate intact in 2026.
+If you would rather not handle this in house, this is what our QFZP assessment covers.

 The 2026 amendments did not create a blanket free zone exemption.
 Free zone entities face the same documentation, transfer pricing and audit standards as everyone else — the 0% rate is a reward for meeting strict conditions, not a birthright of the licence.